dotnet/AspNetCore.Docs/aspnetcore/grpc/services.md

 ### Interacting with gRPC method after call ends

 A gRPC call ends on the server once the gRPC method exits.
-Some parameters passed to gRPC methods aren't safe to use after the call has ended:
+Some arguments passed to gRPC methods aren't safe to use after the call has ended:

 * `ServerCallContext`
 * `IAsyncStreamReader<TMessage>`